 Online second year.

 The program is available at all four campuses.
 At the Rice Lake campus, the majority of the courses are taught in a face-to-face format, with some online options.
 However, the entire second year is online should you prefer the convenience of scheduling your own class times.

-As a student, you'll have access to industry-leading software, hardware and curriculum for reduced or no cost through WITC's membership in the VMware IT Academy, Microsoft Developer Network Academic Alliance, Cisco Networking Academy, CompTIA Authorized Academy and Dell/EMC Academic Alliance.
+As a student, you'll have access to industry-leading software, hardware and curriculum for reduced or no cost through WITC's membership in the VMware IT Academy, Microsoft Developer Network Academic Alliance, Cisco Networking Academy, and CompTIA Authorized Academy.

 Prepare yourself for in-demand industry certifications.
-Most courses in IT-Systems Administration program align with popular certifications such as VMware Certified Profession (VCP), Certified Ethical Hacker (CEH), Microsoft Technology Associate (MTA), Cisco CCNA, CompTIA A+, Network+ and Linux+.
+Most courses in IT-Systems Administration program align with popular certifications such as VMware Certified Profession (VCP), Microsoft Technology Associate (MTA), AWS Certified Solutions Architect, CompTIA A+, Network+, Linux+, and Server+.